 Wilentz has a long history of success helping injured workers to obtain medical treatment, recover lost wages, and related employment benefits.
 We represent injured workers in workers' compensation litigation before the New Jersey Division of Workers' Compensation.
 If you have been injured on the job or you have suffered the loss of a spouse due to a work place accident or exposure, you may be entitled to benefits.
 Contact us for a free consultation.
 Nosotros hablamos español.

-We believe strongly in safe working environments for our clients.
+We strongly believe in safe working environments for our clients.
 The safety provisions enacted by the Federal Government are often ignored by companies, causing serious on-the-job accidents, and even death.
 We have a long record of success prosecuting construction and worksite accident cases.

 There are many different facets involved in the construction of a building, which necessarily creates the need for the involvement of many different people and products.
 Owners, architects, general contractors, subcontractors, suppliers, and manufacturers all have a degree of responsibility in providing a safe work environment.
 When a construction site accident occurs, these individuals and entities can be held responsible for inadequate safety provisions.
 The general contractor and all subcontractors are required to provide a reasonably safe workplace, warn of hazards, coordinate job safety, and supervise compliance with safety specifications.

 Serious injuries and medical problems can result from some of the following construction-related accidents: roof falls; crane accidents; scaffolding accidents; lifting equipment failure; electric shock; fires and explosions; contact with operating equipment and structure failure.
 As personal injury attorneys, we are devoted to helping our clients establish responsibility for such accidents.
 We also evaluate and prove the damages and collect the settlements or judgments, which fully and fairly compensate our clients.
-These cases require immediate attention and expertise in order to preserve evidence and establish responsibility.
+These cases require immediate attention in order to preserve evidence and establish responsibility.